Here’s the skinny on Year Zero aka “Zero Year.”

 –reference in Batman Vol. 2 #24

 July.
 Bruce and Alfred erect a giant foundry in the cavern beneath Wayne Manor.
 They begin massive construction on what will ultimately become the Batcave.
 Construction will last several months, although there will be constant upgrades as time goes on.
-As we learn in All-Star Batman #5, Batman allocates funds to a huge secret bank account that will be used for these upgrades.
+As referenced in All-Star Batman #5, Batman allocates funds to a huge secret bank account that will be used for these upgrades.
 The Batcave is a giant underground cavern that is mainly beneath Wayne Manor, but which also has natural tunnels that run underneath the entire Wayne property.
 The Batcave also has underground waterways that funnel out into nearby rivers that run directly into Gotham Bay, which of course is connected to the Atlantic Ocean, allowing Batman to drive water vehicles directly back home (as first referenced in Batman Vol. 2 #15).
 These series of connected underground rivers surely must be some of the longest underground waterways in the world, so keeping them hidden will be no small task.
 Batman will do so by using various camouflaging means and by erasing geological history records (as we will see soon below).
 In addition to aquatic vehicles, Batman assembles a fleet that includes various types of cars, several motorcycles, a helicopter, a boat, a jet-ski, a submarine, a plane, a blimp, and more.
 These vehicles will be seen in pretty much every single Batman series to come and Batman will add to his collection randomly over time.
 Note that there is a secret elevator and stairway entrance from Wayne Manor into the Batcave below, but they are not through a grandfather clock.
 The first grandfather clock entrance, of which there will be several, won’t be added until next year.

 –reference in Secret Origins Vol. 3 #3